What's new this week?

 Ed DeLong (ongoing health issues)

-Annie Garrison (Steve and Carol's 5-year-old granddaughter - kidney issues)
+Annie Garrison (Steve and Carol's granddaughter - kidney issues)

 Dave Garrison (Steve's brother - dementia)